Thomasewsky/Thomasewsky/README.md

-- 👋 Hi, I’m @Thomasewsky
+- 👋 Hi, I’m @Thomasewsky 17 Years Old
 - 👀 I’m interested in Bitcoin and Chess
 - 🌱 I’m currently learning Bitcoin Liquid and More about C++
 - 💞️ I’m looking to collaborate on Bitcoin